openhab/openhab-qnap-qpkg/README.md

 If you want to keep configuration files, copy them to a save place outside of the openhab-path.

 1. Go to the "App Center" and remove the app like any other.
-2. Additionally if wanted or needed, please remove the folders "addons", "conf" and "userdata" from the your directory, eg. "openHAB2" share or "Public"/openHAB2
+2. Additionally if wanted or needed, please remove the folders "addons", "conf" and "userdata" from the your directory, eg. "openHAB" share or "Public"/openHAB"
    If you have installed openHAB2 to `.qpkg` (see "How to install", third option) then all files get removed automatically.

 ## Known issues